 Master of Studies in Modern Languages (FHEQ Level 7 - minimum credit rating 180).
-The degree of Master of Studies (MSt.) is a taught course normally requiring three terms of fulltime study.
+The degree of Master of Studies (MSt.) is a taught course normally requiring three terms of full-time study.
 During the first two terms students undertake course work and in the third term complete a 10,000-12,000 word dissertation.

 Master of Philosophy in Modern Languages (FHEQ Level 7 - minimum credit rating 180).
 The degree of Master of Philosophy (MPhil) is a taught course normally requiring six terms of full-time study.
-During the first three terms students undertake course work and in the subsequent three terms complete a 20,000-25,000 word dissertation.
+During the first four terms students undertake course work, while from Trinity Term of Year 1 onwards they also conceive, research, and complete a 20,000-25,000 word dissertation.